couragecowardlydog/strapi-provider-upload-aws-s3-cdn/README.md

 # Strapi : Upload Provider

-Foobar is a Python library for dealing with word pluralization.
+Upload provider for strapi , with S3 and CDN

 ## Installation